PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 boundary; they have different execution semantics and must be characterized separately.

+## Shared-late reconciliation characterization

+The next result is the guarded shared-late static-shape reconciliation.
+Its existing predicate combines nine mutation-result dictionaries with a tensor- count decrease that covers cleanup-only pruning.
+The result has no default and no consumer.

+The dedicated contract fixes the exact evidence order, tensor-count boundary, guard, `model_ir` argument, `include_mutation_count=True`, immediate late- binary successor, and absence of loads.
+A strict expected failure requires a stable `shape_reconciliation.primary.shared_late` record.
+Existing runtime coverage independently forces each positive evidence dictionary and the prune-only path.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated characterization contract: `1 passed, 1 xfailed in 0.15s`;
+- characterization plus runtime, terminal, and architecture boundary
+  contracts: `4 passed, 1 xfailed in 0.72s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented result-destination migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: